 \section{Related Work}

 To address the concerns regarding the black-box nature of complex learning machines \cite{baehrens2010explain,vidovic2015opening,buhrmester2019analysis,samek2021explaining}, the field of \textit{Explainable AI (XAI)} has emerged.
 While some recent research focuses on inducing the self-explaining capabilities through changes in the architecture and the learning process \cite{gautam2022protovae, sg_isbi, chen2018looks,gautam2021looks}, the majority of XAI methods (typically referred to as \textit{post-hoc} explanation methods) are decoupled from the training procedure.
-A dichotomy of post-hoc explanation methods could be performed based on the notion of their explanations, i.e., the model behavior can be either explained on a \textit{local} level, where the decision-making strategy of a system is explained for one particular input sample, or on a \textit{global} data set level, where the aim is to explain the prediction strategy learned by the machine across the data set and investigate the purpose of its individual components in a universal fashion detached from single data points (similar to feature selection \cite{guyon2003introduction}).
+A dichotomy of post-hoc explanation methods could be performed based on the scope of their explanations, i.e., the model behavior can be either explained on a \textit{local} level, where the decision-making strategy of a system is explained for one particular input sample, or on a \textit{global} level, where the aim is to explain the prediction strategy learned by the machine across the population and investigate the purpose of its individual components in a universal fashion detached from single datapoints (similar to feature selection \cite{guyon2003introduction}).